silvestrevivo/webpack-starter/README.md

 # webpack-starter
 This is a boilerplate code built with WebPack which it could be used as starter project template.
 It contains Babel to compile ES6 to ES5 as well as CSS and SASS loaders.
 It comes ready to install dependencies for React and ReactDom.
-It refreshs automatcly through the scripts from the package.json file.
+It refreshs automatically through the scripts from the package.json file.
 CSS files comes with autoprefixer updated following [caniuse][1].

 ## description
 This template is based on npm package, thus to run it, download the repo to your local computer and then in the folder of your project:
 ```
 $ npm install      //it reads all the dependencies and downloads the node_modules

-$ npm start        //it runs the server on [localhost:1234][2]
+$ npm start        //it runs the server on localhost:1234

 $ npm run prod     //it compiles the bundle.js to send to production
 ```